JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to find empty files and directories in  current and hidden directories
+Script to list all .gif files in al directories in current and hidden directories